Panic Disorder Treatment

 Seeking treatment for panic disorder is important.
 Panic attacks can be overcome with proper treatment so you can go back to a normal daily life.

 The hallmark sign of panic disorder is a panic attack.
 It is important to note that not everyone who experiences panic attacks will develop panic disorder.
 Many people have just one attack and never have another.
 A panic attack is a sudden surge of overwhelming fear that comes without warning and without any obvious reason.
 It is far more intense than the feeling of being “stressed out” that most people experience.

 Agoraphobia is when the fear of future panic attacks causes someone to avoid situations or places that are thought to cause the attacks.
 This can lead a person to severely limit where they go or whom they are around.
 Early panic disorder treatment can help to prevent agoraphobia.

 Substance abuse is a common co-occurring problem with people who experience panic attacks and are diagnosed with panic disorder.
-Often substances are used as a way to cope with fear, which can result in increased mental health and life functioning difficulties.
+Substances are often used as a way to cope with fear, which can result in increased mental health and life-functioning difficulties.

 It is very common for people diagnosed with panic disorder to experience depression.
 Given the interference panic can have on normal, everyday functioning, people diagnosed with the disorder often struggle with depressed feelings.